-- Overall Russia's oil products and oil volumes slipped 0.6% year on year in 2022. - Market pricing conditions in the oil products and oil segment remained robust.
+- Overall Russia's oil products and oil volumes slipped 0.6% year on year in 2022 - Market pricing conditions in the oil products and oil segment remained robust.

-2 Coal including coke; metallurgical cargoes including ferrous metals, scrap metal and ores; construction materials including cement.
+- Regulated Russian Railways ("RZD") tariffs for the traction of empty railcars rose 6.8% from 1 January 2022 and by a further 11% from 1 June 2022. - Coal including coke; metallurgical cargoes including ferrous metals, scrap metal and ores; construction materials including cement.